Leon Errol

 Leon Errol (born Leonce Errol Sims, July 3, 1881 – October 12, 1951) was an Australian-American comedian and actor in the United States, popular in the first half of the 20th century for his appearances in vaudeville, on Broadway, and in films.

 Early years

-Born in Sydney to Joseph and Elizabeth Sims.
-Errol studied medicine at the University of Sydney.
-When he wrote material for, directed, and acted in the university's annual play, his interests changed to entertaining.
+Errol was born in Sydney to Joseph and Elizabeth Sims, and studied medicine at the University of Sydney.
+After he wrote material for, directed, and acted in the university's annual play, his interests changed to entertaining.

 Career

 Errol toured Australia, New Zealand and Great Britain and Ireland in a variety of theatrical settings, including circuses, operettas, and Shakespeare.
 According to his petition for naturalization (1914), he first came to the United States in 1898, having arrived at the Port of San Francisco.
-By 1905, in Portland, Oregon, he managed a touring vaudeville company troupe, giving an early boost to the career of a young comedian named Roscoe Arbuckle.
-In 1908, he made the United States his home.
+By 1905, he managed a touring vaudeville company troupe in Portland, Oregon, giving an early boost to the career of a young comedian named Roscoe Arbuckle.
+In 1908, he settled permanently in the United States.